 Next, your 3D scan is uploaded into a computer.
-Dr. Michelle will design your crown, then place a block of porcelain in the CEREC machine, which will carve it into a crown in just a few minutes.
+Dr. Hawthorne will design your crown, then place a block of porcelain in the CEREC machine, which will carve it into a crown in just a few minutes.

 Once your crown has been made, it will be checked to ensure it fits.
-Then, Dr. Michelle will bond it into place permanently, and you’ll be sent home.
+Then, Dr. Hawthorne will bond it into place permanently, and you’ll be sent home.
 The entire process takes a single 1-2 hour appointment at our office.

 CEREC crowns may be used to replace a large filling, or as an alternative to a filling for severely decayed teeth.